-Seed Coating
+Seed coating

-Tailored seed coatings are primarily used to enhance seed establishment, the delivery of rhizobia for legume inoculation and to improve handling and ballistics properties for aerial seeding.
-Heritage Seeds offers a range of seed technology options that have been developed for specific plant species.
+Barenbrug offers a range of seed technology options that have been developed for specific plant species.
 There are generally two types of coatings available:

-- Lime-based coating: typically used for legumes and tropical grasses (resulting in a 'build-up', ie. weight gain of the seed) - Film-coating: typically used for grasses or field crops to deliver a chemical seed coating (negligible weight gain for the seed).
+- Lime-based coating: typically used for legumes and tropical grasses (resulting in a 'build-up', ie. weight gain of the seed). - Film-coating: typically used for grasses or field crops to deliver a chemical seed coating (negligible weight gain for the seed).

-AgriCote: Heritage Seeds premium seed coating technology AgriCote is available for pasture legumes, tropical grasses and forage herb species.
+AgriCote: Barenbrug premium seed coating technology AgriCote is available for pasture legumes, tropical grasses and forage herb species.
 It is designed to deliver significant advantages to plant establishment through insect protection (Gaucho®), fungicide protection, inoculant bacteria (on most legumes) and micro-nutrients.
 This coating technology also significantly improves the handling aspects of some seeds, enabling more efficient distribution across the paddock, which is particularly important for aerial application of some tropical species.
-For more information about AgriCote refer to page 154.
+For more information about AgriCote refer to page 166.

-Gaucho Film Coat: A film-coat of Gaucho insecticide is designed to protect seedlings from biting and sucking insects (including red-legged earth mites) for up to four weeks during establishment.
+Gaucho film coat: A film-coat of Gaucho insecticide is designed to protect seedlings from biting and sucking insects (including red-legged earth mites) for up to four weeks during establishment.
 Gaucho Film Coat offers 'stress shield' benefits, which help to protect treated plants during extended dry periods.
 Gaucho Film Coat also includes a fungicide which protects the seed against fungal diseases.